stanford-centaur/PyPantograph/docs/intro.md

 This is Pantograph, an machine-to-machine interaction interface for Lean 4.
 Its main purpose is to train and evaluate theorem proving agents.
-The main features are:
+The main features of Pantograph are:

-1. Interfacing via the Python library, REPL, or C Library
-2. A mixture of expression-based and tactic-based proofs
-3. Pantograph has been designed with facilitating search in mind.
-A theorem proving agent can simultaneously explore multiple branches of the proof.
+1. Writing mixed expression and tactic style proofs
+2. Exposing the minimum amount of information for a search agent
-4. Handling of metavariable coupling
+3. Handling of metavariable coupling
-5. Reading/Adding symbols from the environment
+4. Reading/Adding symbols from the environment
-6. Extraction of tactic training data
+5. Extraction of tactic training data
-7. Support for drafting
+6. Drafting incomplete proofs

 ## Name